Estonian language courses

 Refugees can participate in language learning and adaptation programmes for free.
 Estonian language courses are available through the Unemployment Insurance Fund (Töötukassa), if you have been granted temporary protection and register as unemployed.

-Online language learning platform Lingvist offers free full access to refugees for a year.
+Online language learning platform Lingvist offers free full access to war refugees for a year.
 You can register here.

 If you wish, you can also learn the language independently, more information on the Integration Foundation's website here.